Layr-Labs/eigenlayer-contracts/docs/multichain/destination/CertificateVerifier.md

  * @param operatorIndex the index of the nonsigner in the `BN254OperatorInfo` tree
  * @param operatorInfoProofs merkle proof of the nonsigner at the index.
 Empty if the non-signing operator is already stored from a previous verification
  * @param operatorInfo the `BN254OperatorInfo` for the operator.
 Empty if the non-signing operator is already stored from a previous verification
- * @dev Non-signing operators are stored in the `BN254CertificateVerifier` upon the first successful certificate verification.
+ * @dev Non-signing operators are stored in the `BN254CertificateVerifier` upon the first successful certificate verification that includes a merkle proof for the non-signing operator.
 This is done to avoid
  *      the need for resupplying proofs of non-signing operators for each certificate verification.
  */
 struct BN254OperatorInfoWitness {